mohofar/PedVision/Readme.md

 #### Changing CLS model
 If you need to use other networks for the CLS or ROI model, use `--fine-tuning n` option in the comment and add your own network in the code instead.
 As the training samples are updated each round, using larger networks for the CLS or ROI model in the later rounds will boost the results.

+## ToDo
+⬜ Adding test dependency \
+⬜ Adding other images of annotation\
+⬜ Cloning the repo and testing on different devices